 This timeline increases in the wild, with ball pythons becoming fully grown at around four to five years old.

-In the wild, these creatures take longer to reach the lengths of a full-grown ball python.
+These creatures take longer to reach the lengths of a full-grown ball python in the wild.

 The wild ball pythons take an additional year or two to reach their full growth potential.